programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 {% include figure.html caption="Correspondence analysis of selected Parliamentary Committees for 1st Session of Justin Trudeau Government" filename="figure7.png" %}

 In general, the inertia on the horizontal axis is less than that for Harper's government, but the separation has HUMA (Human Resources) and ETHI (Ethics) against the other portfolios on the right.
 The delineation between social and economic issues is not as evident as it was for Harper, suggesting a different philosophy for selection.
 That said, there are fewer MPs sharing the positions as well.
-That may be another mystery for further explanation.
+That may be another mystery for further exploration.
 Nonetheless, the CA process provides us with a solid overview of the relationships occurring within the committees upon a quick glance, with very few commands.

 ## Analysis